Show All Answers

 Social Security Disability, or SSD, is similar to the SSA benefit in that a person must pay into the system to earn enough work credits.
 However, due to a long term disability, the person is unable to continue to work.
 In order to obtain SSD a person must apply for the benefit through Social Security.
-Many people are declined the first time they request SSD and must appeal the decision.
-The reason for this is to prevent fraud and, although it is not required, consulting an attorney will improve the appeal success and timeliness.
+Many people are declined the first time they request SSD and may appeal the decision.
+Although it is not required, consulting an attorney may improve the appeal success and timeliness.

-SSI is considered Supplemental Security Income.
-This program is for people who are age 65 or older or who have not worked 40 quarters but due to disability are unable to work.
+SSI is Supplemental Security Income.
+This program is for people who are low income and are age 65 or older or are unable to work due to disability.
 To apply for this program, a person must contact Social Security.
-It is important to note that unlike SSA and SSD, where a person has paid into the program and the benefit is an entitlement, SSI is a program that has income and resource eligibilities and is not an entitlement.
-Failure to stay within the eligibility requirement will result in a reduction or termination from the program.
+It is important to note that unlike SSA and SSD, where a person has paid into the program and the benefit is an entitlement, SSI is a program that has income and resource limitations and is not an entitlement.
+Failure to stay within the eligibility requirements will result in a reduction or termination from the program.
 Social Security Web Site

 The Housing Choice Voucher program, commonly referred to as Section 8, offers a similar subsidy as the above mentioned subsidized housing complexes.
 However, a person is issued a Housing Choice Voucher under this program.
 That person must find a landlord in the community or a housing complex which is willing to accept the voucher.
 When a person with the Housing Choice Voucher wishes to move, they can take the voucher, and therefore the subsidy, with them.

 For more information on either of these programs, contact the Cumberland County Housing and Redevelopment Authorities or the Cumberland Link.
 Cumberland County Housing Authority